bluesmoon/node-faststats/README.md

 If your data set contains an odd number of points, the median will be the middle point.
 If it contains an even number of points, then the median will be the arithmetic mean of the two middle points.

+If your Stats object is configured to use buckets and has `store_data` set to false, then the median will be an approximation of the actual median.

 #### Any Percentile

 You can also get at any percentile value within the data.
 Use the `percentile()` method to get at this data.
 The